networknt/light-doc/content/en/tutorial/security/ca-certificate.md

 ##### PKCS12 keystore

 Create PKCS 12 file using your private key and CA-signed certificate of it.
-You can use `openssl` command for this.
+You can use the `openssl` command for this.
 Please specify the alias to `server` as light-4j is looking for this alias name in the server.keystore.
 If you don't specify the alias name and there is only one key/certificate in the store, the light-4j is still working but the `/server/info` endpoint won't return the fingerprint of the certificate.

 ```
 openssl pkcs12 -export -in [path to certificate] -inkey [path to private key] -certfile [path to certificate ] -name [alias] -out server.p12